 Ross was elected to the Southern California Association of Governments (SCAG) Regional Council to represent the TCA and elected Vice Chair of SCAG’s Environmental and Energy Committee.
 He has since been elected to the organization’s Executive Leadership Committee.
 Ross was appointed to the Transportation and Communication Policy Committee by The League of California Cities through a League Presidential Appointment and to the Energy and Environment Committee for the Association of California Cities Orange County.
 Ross now serves as the President of the League of California Cities, Orange County Division, and is meeting with each of the 34 cities that make up Orange County to work toward a consensus for state legislation supported by the League.

 On the Aliso Viejo City Council, Ross initiated the first standing committee to meet with leadership at the Capistrano Unified School District, and served on the Aliso Viejo/AVCA Standing Committee, which he previously created while President of the master association 6 years ago.

-Ross maintains his business in Aliso Viejo, consulting on environmental issues and volunteering his company time and resources to help local schools to develop new educational programs.
-Over the past 5 years, he has offered internship opportunities to college students who express an interest in government and public policy and in partnership with CUSD Trustee Dr. Gary Pritchard, Ross co-founded the Community Service Scholarship, awarding an Aliso Niguel High School senior with funds to help with college tuition based on academic achievement, athletic participation, community service and financial need.
+Ross has authored and published an educational program that is offered in public schools in California, and works for The American Red Cross in Corporate Development in Humanitarian Services.
+Over the past 6 years, he has offered internship opportunities to college students who express an interest in government and public policy and in partnership with CUSD Trustee Dr. Gary Pritchard, Ross co-founded the Community Service Scholarship, awarding an Aliso Niguel High School senior with funds to help with college tuition based on academic achievement, athletic participation, community service and financial need.

 Click here to send a message: email@example.com.